smartgauges/canbox/README.md

 1.  **Build for QEMU:** `make qemu`
 2.  **Run in QEMU:** `make run_qemu`

-This will compile the `qemu.bin` file, and run QEMU to simulate the STM32F1 microcontroller, enabling debugging.
+This will compile the `qemu.bin` file and run QEMU to simulate the STM32F1 microcontroller.

 **Debugging with GDB (within QEMU):**